Trump's nominee to replace Kavanaugh wrote that date rape victims were partly responsible if they'd been drinking

-Neomi Rao, whom President Donald Trump nominated to replace Brett Kavanaugh on the federal bench and who’s reportedly on the president’s Supreme Court shortlist, wrote in the 1990s that victims of date rape were partly responsible if they’d been drinking.
-In a series of controversial articles for Yale campus papers, she also suggested that climate change wasn’t real and argued that sexual and racial oppression were “myths.”
+Neomi Rao, whom President Donald Trump nominated to replace Brett Kavanaugh on the federal bench and who’s reportedly on the president’s Supreme Court short list, wrote in the 1990s that victims of date rape were partly responsible if they’d been drinking.
+In a series of controversial articles for Yale University campus papers, she also suggested that climate change wasn’t real and argued that sexual and racial oppression were “myths.”

-The 45-year-old Rao, who currently serves as Trump’s deregulatory czar as administrator of the White House’s Office of Information and Regulatory Affairs, started her campus journalism career at the Yale Free Press, a publication that describes itself as “somewhere to the right of Attila the Hun.”
+The 45-year-old Rao, who currently serves as Trump’s deregulatory czar as administrator of the White House’s Office of Information and Regulatory Affairs (OIRA), started her campus journalism career at the Yale Free Press, a publication that describes itself as “somewhere to the right of Attila the Hun.”
 It was founded by the son of the late Robert Bork, the judge whose radically conservative views tanked his 1987 Supreme Court nomination.
 After graduation, she went to work as a reporter for the now-defunct conservative Weekly Standard before heading off to law school.

 That body of work shows a young Rao steeped in themes that have continued to characterize her legal work later in life, especially an Ayn Rand-like focus on the individual versus the group.
 Even as a freshman, Rao railed against feminism, affirmative action, political correctness, multiculturalism, LGBT rights, and environmentalism.